About SAML 2.0¶

 SAML 2.0 or Security Assertion Markup Language 2.0 is a version of the SAML standard for exchanging authentication and authorization data between security domains.

 PySAML2 is a pure python implementation of SAML2.
 It contains all necessary pieces for building a SAML2 service provider or an identity provider.
 The distribution contains examples of both.
 Originally written to work in a WSGI environment, there are extensions that allow you to use it with other frameworks.

 Before you can use Pysaml2, you’ll need to get it installed.
 If you have not done it yet, read the Quick install guide

-Sure you can send a AuthenticationRequest to an IdentityProvider or a AttributeQuery to an AttributeAuthority but in order to get what they return you have to sit behind a Web server.
-Well that is not really true since the AttributeQuery would be over SOAP and you would get the result over the connection you have to the AttributeAuthority.
+Sure you can send a AuthenticationRequest to an IdentityProvider or an AttributeQuery to an AttributeAuthority but in order to get what they return you have to sit behind a Web server.
+Well, that is not really true since the AttributeQuery would be over SOAP and you would get the result over the connection you have to the AttributeAuthority.

 PySAML2 is built to fit into a WSGI application

 But it can be used in a non-WSGI environment too.

 So you will find descriptions of both cases here.